kyungjae-lee/mcu-peripheral-drivers/lessons_learned.md

-## Exercise: Toggling On-board LED
+## Exercise 01: Toggling On-board LED

 * Write a program to toggle the on-board LED with some delay.
   * Case 1: Use push pull configuration for the output pin